UnknownRori/UnknownRori-PHP/core/docs/usage.md

     - Table Name

+    - Model Relationship

+      - Defining Relationship

+        - Has Many

+        - Belongs To

     - List Method

 # The Basic

 ## Routing

-The most basic UnknownRori-PHP route is accept URI and Controller Class and it's method, very simple and OOP behavior without complicated configuration.
+The most basic Rori-PHP routes accept a URI and a closure, provide a simple and expressive method of defining routes and behavior without complicated routing configuration files:

+    Route::get('/', function () {
+        return view("welcome");
+    });

+Instead of defining all of your request handling logic as closures in your route files, you may wish to organize this behavior using `controller` classes.
+Controllers can group related request handling logic into a single class.
+For example, a UserController class might handle all incoming requests related to users, including showing, creating, updating, and deleting users.
+By default, controllers are stored in the `app/http/controller` directory.

+You can define a route to this controller method like so:

     Route::get('/', [Home::class, 'index']);